Green Turtle (comics): Other appearances

 In 2014, Gene Luen Yang and Sonny Liew created a six-issue miniseries The Shadow Hero to revive the Green Turtle, with a retcon explaining the turtle silhouette as a spirit who keeps the Green Turtle from getting shot.
 A trade paperback collecting all six issues was published by First Second Books in 2014.

-In 2017, the Chinese restaurant chain Panda Express distributed a new comic titled Shadow Hero Comics #1 as part of a campaign for Asian Pacific American Heritage Month.
+In 2017, the Chinese restaurant chain Panda Express distributed a new comic titled Shadow Hero Comics No. 1 as part of a campaign for Asian Pacific American Heritage Month.
 Aimed at a younger audience than the previous story, the new comic introduced a partner for the hero: Miss Stardust.
 Although she appears to be a blonde white woman, she is actually an alien who fled her home planet, placing her in a situation similar to that of the Green Turtle.

+In 2018, Hunan Fine Arts Publishing House published the Chinese edition of The Shadow Hero (影子俠 (Yǐngzǐ Xiá, Shadow Hero)), in which the character was referred to in traditional Chinese as Qing Gui xia (青龜俠).
+Unlike Chu F. Hing's original version, which did not use the xia (俠) suffix indicating that the character is a hero, this naming follows the same convention drawing on the millennia-old heroic tradition of yóuxiá (游俠) and wǔxiá (武俠).

 In 2018, The Green Turtle was reimagined in The Liberty Brigade, an initiative that brought together public domain characters in new adventures.
 The project was crowdfunded by Kickstarter.
 In this version, the hero is Yong Shi, an immortal warrior from 13th century China, during the Yuan dynasty.
 According to the new mythology, Yong Shi was blessed by the gods Pangu and Nuwa after a desperate prayer, receiving the mission of protecting China.
 Active for over 700 years, Yong Shi also fought during World War II, when he began to fight alongside other heroes in the Liberty Brigade team.